tg1702/detecting-sms-spam/README.md

 # detecting-sms-spam

-Multinomial Naive Bayes model created to detect SMS/text message spam
+# Description
+This project is a web app that uses a Multinomial Naive Bayes model to detect SMS/text message spam.
+A dataset of spam and ham (non-spam) messages was obtained from Kaggle.
+The model was created and trained using Google Colab and downloaded and saved into the <code>model.pkl</code> file.
+A web app was built using the Streamlit library in Python in order to send data to the model.

 ## Run on web
 Hosted on the Streamlit Cloud Service at https://detecting-sms-spam.streamlit.app/.